DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - 2020 study, 56% of orgs suffered a ransomeware attack, 27% of orgs who reported an attack chose to pay, on average ~$1.1m
         - seek legal advice prior to engaging with ransomware authors

-**Race condition**: The exploitation of the reliance of a system’s behavior on the sequence of events that occur externally
+**Race condition**: The exploitation of the reliance of a system’s behavior on the sequence of events that occur externally.
+Time of Check to Time of Use (TOCTOU) attack (attacker exploits the difference in time btw when a security control is verified and the data protected by the control is actually used)

 [3.8](#3.8) Apply security principles to site and facility design (OSG-9 Chpt 10)